 “We’re having to rethink what scholarship and creativity are when we have tools that can write for us,” she said.

 It’s one of the many unanswered questions that make this moment equal parts precarious and exhilarating.
-Here is a closer look at some of the many Stanford Medicine humans trying to navigate the AI maze in search of answers.
+Here is a closer look at the work of some of the many Stanford Medicine humans trying to navigate the AI maze in search of answers.

 AI HELPS PEDIATRICIANS CHECK